 Results 1–10 of 31 for "Review"X related to "NIMH director testifies before Senate..."
-Refine Your Search Refine Your Search TopicTherapy (5)Pain (2)Trauma (2)Children (1)Emotional health (1) 5 more... [+] Hypnosis (1)Parenting (1)Sex (1)Violence (1)Women & men (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (1)2011 (5)Author/ContributorTasso, Anthony F. (3)Auerbach, John (2)Basseches, Harriet (2)Stafford, Mark (2)Clements, Marcelle (1) 18 more... [+] Corn, Andrea (1)Eisold, Barbara (1)Hall, Jane (1)Harris, Judith (1)Hartman, Stephen (1)Himes, Mavis (1)Kenner, Jane (1)LaMothe, Ryan (1)Maroda, Karen J. (1)Masling, Joseph (1)Moss, Donald (1)Newman, Marilyn (1)Nierenberg, Ona (1)Novie, Gregory (1)Schulman, Martin A. (1)Tasso, Anthon F. (1)Thurer, Shari (1)Waugaman, Richard M. (1)Hide details Results 1–10 of 31 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.When the Body Is the Target: Self-Harm, Pain, and Traumatic Attachments (Book Review)By unraveling some of the paradoxes of self-harm, by demonstrating a successful method for dealing with individuals who engage in this behavior, Farber has enlarged the scope of psychoanalytic treatment and provided hope for an underserved group.
-Review 2.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 3.Hey!
+Refine Your Search Refine Your Search TopicTherapy (5)Pain (2)Trauma (2)Children (1)Emotional health (1) 5 more... [+] Hypnosis (1)Parenting (1)Sex (1)Violence (1)Women & men (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (1)2011 (5)Author/ContributorTasso, Anthony F. (3)Auerbach, John S. (2)Basseches, Harriet (2)Stafford, Mark (2)Clements, Marcelle (1) 18 more... [+] Corn, Andrea (1)Eisold, Barbara (1)Hall, Jane (1)Harris, Judith (1)Hartman, Stephen (1)Himes, Mavis (1)Kenner, Jane (1)LaMothe, Ryan (1)Maroda, Karen J. (1)Masling, Joseph (1)Moss, Donald (1)Newman, Marilyn (1)Nierenberg, Ona (1)Novie, Gregory (1)Schulman, Martin A. (1)Tasso, Anthon F. (1)Thurer, Shari (1)Waugaman, Richard M. (1)Hide details Results 1–10 of 31 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.The Power of Witnessing: Reﬂections, Reverberations, and Traces of the Holocaust Batya Monder reviews a collection of essays edited by Nancy Goodman and Marilyn Meyers on the functions and power of witnessing in relation to collective trauma with a particular focus on the history of the Holocaust.Review 2.Hey!
 Where’s the Lingo?
-(Book Review)More conversation than collection, it locates the psychic and the social in clinical moments illuminating the analyst's struggle to grasp a patient's internal life as voiced through individual political, social and material contexts.Review 4.Hate and Love in Psychoanalytic Institutes (Book Review)Jane Hall's review of this book by Jurgen Reeder.
-In his book, Reeder conducts a thorough analysis of the Psychoanalytic Institute System.Review 5.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 6.Psychoanalysis and Art: The Artistic Representation of the Parent/Child Relationship (Book Review)This book grew out of a conference held in Florence, which focused on parent/child relationships as rendered in art, especially art of the Renaissance.
-The pleasure in the subject matter shines through most of the papers, which are amazingly erudite and knowledgeable about the art that they attempt to analyze from a variety of psychoanalytic perspectives.Review 7.Where Do We Look?
+(Book Review)More conversation than collection, it locates the psychic and the social in clinical moments illuminating the analyst's struggle to grasp a patient's internal life as voiced through individual political, social and material contexts.Review 3.Hate and Love in Psychoanalytic Institutes (Book Review)Jane Hall's review of this book by Jurgen Reeder.
+In his book, Reeder conducts a thorough analysis of the Psychoanalytic Institute System.Review 4.The Political Brain: The Role of Emotion in Deciding the Fate of the Nation (Book Review)Richard Waugaman in his review describes Drew Westen's book as a sustained attack on the devaluation of emotional communication by the Democratic Party.Review 5.Where Do We Look?
 What Do We Look For?
-(Book Review)Psychoanalytic work is portrayed as a two-person project—each person, deeply embedded in particular histories and cultures, contributing to a relationship that will positively transform both of them.Review 8.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 9.The Puerto Rican Syndrome (Book Review)This book provides a review of a syndrome that continues to plague the Puerto Rican community, a treatise on Lacan’s applicability with disadvantaged and historically oppressed groups, and a lesson in the social reality of Puerto Ricans in the United States.Review (January 2011)10.Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller (Book Review)Ona Nierenber reviews: Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller.Review (January 2013) Previous 1 2 3 ...
+(Book Review)Psychoanalytic work is portrayed as a two-person project—each person, deeply embedded in particular histories and cultures, contributing to a relationship that will positively transform both of them.Review 6.Psychoanalysis and Art: The Artistic Representation of the Parent/Child Relationship (Book Review)This book grew out of a conference held in Florence, which focused on parent/child relationships as rendered in art, especially art of the Renaissance.
+The pleasure in the subject matter shines through most of the papers, which are amazingly erudite and knowledgeable about the art that they attempt to analyze from a variety of psychoanalytic perspectives.Review 7.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 8.Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller (Book Review)Ona Nierenber reviews: Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller.Review (January 2013)9.The Puerto Rican Syndrome (Book Review)This book provides a review of a syndrome that continues to plague the Puerto Rican community, a treatise on Lacan’s applicability with disadvantaged and historically oppressed groups, and a lesson in the social reality of Puerto Ricans in the United States.Review (January 2011)10.Freud’s Mexico: Into the Wilds of Psychoanalysis (Book Review)This reveals Freud's previously undisclosed connections to a culture and a psychoanalytic tradition not often associated with him.Review Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 31 for "Review"X related to "NIMH director testifies before Senate..."